sparkOS-Development/bug-report/.github/ISSUE_TEMPLATE/bug_report.md

 - Kernel version (`uname -r`):
 - GPU & driver (if graphics-related):

-**📱 (If running on a phone/tablet/ARM device)**
-- Device:
-- Architecture: arm64 / armhf / other
-- Boot method: SD card / eMMC / USB

 **🧠 Additional context**
 Add any other info that might help us debug this (custom config, software running, etc.).